 Right sleeve

-Now use the yarn where you left off with the back cover, the one which we paused.
+Now, use the yarn where you paused the back part.
 Chain 49 (51,51,51,51).
 You make two extra chain stitches on this side of the pullover, because the extra chain 2 stitches count as 2 turning stitches, which you do on each turn before turning and crocheting back.

 Row 3-14 (14, 16, 18, 20).
 Repeat row 2.
 Do not cut the yarn.